The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/comprehensive-guide-for-dnc-in-shadowbringers.md

+---

-Gear and Best in Slot (BiS)
+# Gear and Best in Slot (BiS)

 “Best in Slot” refers to the best possible combination of gear for a specific piece of content.
 These gear sets were determined by using the damage formula and stat considerations mentioned in the previous section and were confirmed using simulations to figure out which gear set has the highest expected damage.

 5.3 Best Food: Stuffed Highland Cabbage
 5.3 Best Potions: Grade 3 Tincture of Dexterity

-Current BiS gear for Savage raiding (5.2) - ilvl 500 and currently the best gear set for DNC.
+[Current BiS gear for Savage raiding (5.2)](https://etro.gg/gearset/c2266309-640a-4383-81c5-66c1b2e16ac9) - ilvl 500 and currently the best gear set for DNC.
 Remains unchanged in 5.3.

-Guide for Preparing Gear for Savage Raiding (5.3) - This is a guide for what gear to get when trying to gear up DNC in 5.3.
+[Guide for Preparing Gear for Savage Raiding (5.3)](https://docs.google.com/document/d/1k_kasl9Uf0ar4sGrXIPtKahVpVZoCdwPMnNUXOOgMuo/edit?usp=sharing) - This is a guide for what gear to get when trying to gear up DNC in 5.3.
 This also includes a recommended tomestone item buy order.
 It also includes the best possible gear you can obtain before setting foot in any savage raid.

-Current BiS gear for The Epic of Alexander (5.3) - This gear set is a combination of ilvl 470 and 475 pieces because the content syncs to ilvl 475.
+[Current BiS gear for The Epic of Alexander (5.3)](https://etro.gg/gearset/abe39cc0-e56b-4f93-ab6c-010cbae06f6d) - This gear set is a combination of ilvl 470 and 475 pieces because the content syncs to ilvl 475.
 If a gear piece is synced, it loses the effect of the materia melded.
 This set uses the 475 Helm, Chest, Legs, Earrings, and Ring from the newest 5.3 Dungeon.
 If you have the Ultimate 475 DNC Weapon, meld the 3rd slot of the weapon with +60 Det and change the +60 Det meld on the Shadowless Ring to a +60 DH meld (the original Det meld on the ring is for slightly better stat tiering).
 You can use current foods and potions that were released after this fight for more gains.

 BiS for UCoB and UWU - There are no pre-made gear sets for these level 70 synced fights.
 For UCoB, ilvl 418 gear and above will have both secondary stats capped on the item when synced.
 For UWU, ilvl 470 gear and above will have both stats capped when synced.
 When syncing gear down, you can choose to go for gear pieces that have favorable stats (i.e. Crit > DH > Det), however, keep in mind how DET and DH interact with each other (shown in previous section where the ideal amount of DET is somewhere between 30-40% of total DH + DET).
 Current 5.2 BiS does a good job of syncing down to favorable stats for these ultimates (Crit on the base of every item, and DET/DH syncs to approximately 42% of your total DET + DH being DET), you could consider swapping out 1 Crit/Det piece for a Crit/DH piece to achieve a more favorable DET/DH stat tier.
-For both of these fights, you can use Shadowbringers food and potions for more gains.
+- For both of these fights, you can use Shadowbringers food and potions for more gains.
-For UWU, there are no ilvl 375 gear pieces that are favorable to sync’ed gear pieces.
+- For UWU, there are no ilvl 375 gear pieces that are favorable to sync’ed gear pieces.
-For UCOB, the following Bonewicca ilvl345 gear pieces from Swallow’s Compass are slightly better than sync’ed gear pieces due to gains from melding:
+- For UCOB, the following Bonewicca ilvl345 gear pieces from Swallow’s Compass are slightly better than sync’ed gear pieces due to gains from melding:
-Helm (note: you lose 80 crit here for a gain of 32 total secondary points, might not be worth it depending on stat tiering at level 70)
+  - Helm (note: you lose 80 crit here for a gain of 32 total secondary points, might not be worth it depending on stat tiering at level 70)
-Gauntlets
+  - Gauntlets
-Belt
+  - Belt
-Necklace
+  - Necklace
-Ring
+  - Ring

+---

-Considerations for Selecting a Dance Partner
+# Considerations for Selecting a Dance Partner

 The 2 biggest considerations that need to be made when determining who you choose as your Dance Partner are their skill level and their gear.
 For example, you may have two players who have very similar skill levels at their respective jobs, but one player might have considerably better gear.
 The player with the better gear may be the better player to choose as your Dance Partner in this situation due to them being better able to maximize the DPS gain from having your buffs.
 Additionally, you may have 2 players with similar gear, but one performs exceptionally better at their job than the other.
 In order to determine who would be better to Dance Partner, the easiest thing would be to use ACT (damage parsing tool) to determine who is doing more damage.

 Now assuming we’re in a skill and gear vacuum (i.e. everyone is BiS and is at the same skill level), there are 3 main considerations to think about when selecting a Dance Partner:

-Amount of damage they do in total (affects how much DPS they gain from Standard Finish 5% damage up buff) Amount of damage they do during Devilment Windows that can be buffed by crit/dh% rate (some abilities are already guaranteed to crit/dh so jobs with these kinds of abilities will not benefit as much from Devilment).
+1. Amount of damage they do in total (affects how much DPS they gain from Standard Finish 5% damage up buff)

+2. Amount of damage they do during Devilment Windows that can be buffed by crit/dh% rate (some abilities are already guaranteed to crit/dh so jobs with these kinds of abilities will not benefit as much from Devilment).
 Additionally, does this job gain anything from having higher crit/dh% rate (i.e. MNKs can gain extra Chakras due to Devilment increasing their crit% rate)

-Amount of esprit they’ll likely generate for the DNC outside of Technical Finish windows resulting in potentially more Saber Dances over the fight
+3. Amount of esprit they’ll likely generate for the DNC outside of Technical Finish windows resulting in potentially more Saber Dances over the fight

 The first point is pretty straight forward, whoever does the most damage will gain the most from Standard Finish buff.

 The second point is a little bit trickier figuring out since it’s not a direct damage % increase and instead a crit/dh hit rate % increase.
 The damage formulas can account for the crit rate and dh rate changes to calculate what is the expected damage % increase with the extra 20% crit/dh rate.
 At current SAM bis stat tiers (5.2), assuming no other raid buffs, Devilment will provide the SAM with a 15.7% expected damage increase (with more and more crit with future gear upgrades from future raid tiers, this will increase further due to the crit multiplier increasing with the crit hit stat).
 When stacking more raid buffs on top of this, the expected damage increase will go up considerably due to the multiplicative gains of stacking raid buffs.
 Therefore, it is very important that a job can do a high amount of damage during the 20 seconds Devilment is up.

 For the third point, let’s look at how much esprit your dance partner generates for you.
 Although certain jobs execute more weaponskill or spell GCDs than others due to buffs that increase their speed, this generally isn’t as impactful on our personal DPS when compared to the amount of DPS our Dance Partner gains from having our Standard Finish damage% buff and Devilment crit/dh% buff.
 Part of this is because this independent esprit generation effect only matters for the parts of the fight outside of Technical Finish due to everyone contributing to your esprit during that buff window.
 These differences in esprit generation between potential dance partners can potentially mean getting 1-2 extra Saber Dances over the course of the fight.
 However, the personal DPS gain for the DNC from these extra Sabers Dances ends up being equal to AT MOST 5% of the DPS contribution you give to your Dance Partner from Standard Finish and Devilment.
 Therefore, consideration of Dance Partner’s esprit generation should only be used in Dance Partner selection if available Dance Partners are near equal in DPS gain they would get from your buffs.

-Dance Partner Priority List (assuming gear and skill vacuum)
+## Dance Partner Priority List (assuming gear and skill vacuum)

-SAM
+1. SAM
-MNK
+2. MNK
-NIN
+3. NIN
-BLM
+4. BLM
-SMN
+5. SMN
-DRG/RDM
+6. DRG/RDM
-MCH
+7. MCH
-BRD
+8. BRD
-DNC
+9. DNC

-SAM
+### SAM
 In most fights, Samurai has the highest personal DPS which makes them very good at using the Standard Finish 5% damage buff.
 Additionally, their burst every 2 minutes is strong and consistent, allowing them to be able to make good use of Devilment.
 It is also noteworthy that SAM’s DoT (Higanbana) snapshots the Devilment’s crit/dh buff for the full 1 minute duration of the DoT.
 Lastly, SAM’s GCD speed is rather quick allowing for decent esprit generation due to higher number of GCDs in a fight.
 All of these factors make Samurai our best option for a Dance Partner.

-MNK
+### MNK
 Monk has pretty high personal damage (3rd or 4th highest personal damage job in a lot of fights) so they can make good use of the Standard Finish 5% damage buff.
 Devilment does not coincide well with MNK’s own buffs (Riddle of Fire and Brotherhood are 90s cooldowns), but Devilment will coincide with these buffs under most normal potion windows.
 There are some awkward interactions with Devilment and MNK’s Perfect Balance, where several of the GCDs MNK will be doing under Devilment are Bootshine which has a guaranteed chance to crit, making Devilment’s +crit% chance worthless for these GCDs.
 However, Devilment’s +crit% will also increase MNK’s chakra generation by about 1 additional chakra per cast of Devilment due to the MNK trait.
 This will allow for more Forbidden Chakra casts over the course of the fight.
 Lastly, MNK is the fastest job with a ~1.96s GCD.
 This means they are the job that can produce the most esprit overall.

-NIN
+### NIN
 Ninja is one of the lower jobs when it comes to personal DPS (~10-15% less damage than Samurai), but it is one of the best jobs when it comes to burst 2 minute windows to make use of Devilment.
 Devilment lines up nicely with Trick Attack, Kassatsu Ninjutsu, Ten Chi Jin, Meisui, Mug, Dream Within a Dream, and the Ninjutsu and Ninki gauge oGCDs for Bhavacakra you have saved going into Devilment.
 One small note about Devilment is it does not boost the Crit/DH chance of Assassinate because this ability is guaranteed to Crit+DH.
 Although NIN has a decently fast GCD with Huton, Ninjutsus are abilities that are on the GCD but do not generate esprit.
 Ten Chi Jin occurs during Technical Finish (when everyone has the esprit generation buff), so consideration of TCJ being a factor in NIN’s esprit generation is irrelevant to the deciding whether to choose NIN as your Dance Partner.
 NIN still generates more esprit than your average job that has no speed enhancement of GCDs.

-BLM
+### BLM
 Black Mage, along with Samurai, is one of the top damage dealers in most fights and can make very good use of Standard Finish 5% damage buff.
 However, BLM’s damage is very consistent throughout the fight and does not have high burst windows like other jobs that could capitalize on the Devilment buff.
 Additionally, the higher DPS gearset for BLM is a gearset that prioritizes spell speed, not crit.
 Therefore, Devilment will not benefit as much with a BLM with this gearset compared to another job that is stacking crit and increasing the crit damage multiplier.
 BLM does help the DNC generate esprit due to their fast GCDs with spell speed stacking and with Ley Lines granting them windows of very fast GCDs.

-SMN
+### SMN
 Summoner does pretty good personal DPS and is usually ranked #3 in single target boss fights.
 SMN can line up their trance windows with Devilment, however, there are situations where it is better for SMN to rush their trances which may desync it from Devilment in some fights.
 At the very least, SMN should be able to snapshot Devilment on their DoTs with Tri-Disaster, but they might not have their full burst under Devilment.
 Their esprit generation is on the lower side due to wanting to stack Crit/DH/Det over spell speed and will likely stay between a 2.50 and 2.48 GCD.
 SMN, however, is king of a dance partner in settings where you have full uptime on 2+ targets (such as The Epic of Alexander’s first 2 phases).

-RDM/DRG
+### RDM/DRG
 Both of these jobs are comparable when it comes to value as a dance partner.
 They both do similar personal damage (ranked average / slightly lower than average when comparing all DPS jobs).
 They both have decent burst in 2 minute windows to line up with Devilment.
 Both these jobs will generally stay closer to base 2.50 GCD so will have comparable esprit generation.

-MCH
+### MCH
 Although MCH does decent personal DPS, it has awkward interactions when it comes to Devilment.
 Reassemble guarantees a crit+DH for a Drill or Air Anchor, so using Reassemble when Devilment is up makes Devilment have no value for that specific GCD.
 It is advised to do this Reassemble outside of Devilment.
 Additionally, Wildfire is guaranteed to never crit nor DH, therefore this ability also will not get any value from Devilment.
 Hypercharge is decent for esprit generation because it enables the MCH to perform 5 Heatblasts in the time they would normally use 3 GCDs.

-BRD
+### BRD
 Bard is one of the lowest personal DPS jobs for overall damage.
 Additionally, their burst windows don’t sync well with Devilment.
 They get some extra GCDs than a typical ~2.50s GCD job would due to having faster speed during their Army’s Paeon to generate a little more esprit than some other jobs.
 Additionally, their songs (although oGCDs) technically have a chance to generate esprit because they are classified as “spells”.

-DNC
+### DNC
 Dancer’s Technical Finish and Devilment buffs do not stack with each other.
 If you were to Dance Partner another DNC, you would have to coordinate with them to do your Devilment and Technical Finish at different times.
 Using either of these buffs when they are already active will override the crit/dh buff from Devilment and the damage% buff from Technical Finish.

-Dance Partner Swapping
+## Dance Partner Swapping

-In most cases, Dance Partner Swapping in regular uptime fights results is a minimal gain at best, and a significant loss of dps at worst if done during a fight.
+*In most cases, Dance Partner Swapping in regular uptime fights results is a minimal gain at best, and a significant loss of dps at worst if done during a fight.
 There are phases of fights / mechanics in fights that enable better time for swapping partners where gains may me more noticeable.
-For the most part, Dance Partner Swapping should only be done in high end environments such as optimized speed kills.
+For the most part, Dance Partner Swapping should only be done in high end environments such as optimized speed kills.*

 Dance Partner swapping is when you change your Dance Partner partway through a fight.
 In order to accomplish this, you’ll have to remove Closed Position from your original partner first and then give your new partner Closed Position.
 When you remove Closed Position, it will remove your Standard Finish buffs from your original partner (including esprit generation) and it will also remove the Devilment buff if it is currently running.
 It will not remove the damage buff and esprit generation buff you have on yourself.
 You cannot use or remove Closed Position while you are dancing.
 When Closed Position is active, the Closed Position hotkey will change to an action called “Ending” which triggers a 1 second cooldown for Closed Position when used.
 This action will remove the Closed Position buff from your partner and all of the buffs mentioned previously.
 Because of this 1 second cooldown, it is difficult to double weave Ending with initiating Closed Position on a new partner because this delays the animation of initiating the new Closed Position causing a clip to your GCD.
 Therefore, if swapping, the best practice would be to use Ending on a separate GCD from when you Closed Position your new partner.

 While swapping partners, the best time would be 2 GCDs before you use Standard Step so that the Standard Finish buff can be applied to your new partner as soon as possible.
 What this would look like is: